yuunoko/neovim-guide/README.md

 ### Moving Horizontally

 One helpful horizontal moviment is to press `t` and whatever character you want the cursor to stand before it.

+You can also press any number and `w` to go foward and `b` to go backwards.
+As you see, it goes x words to the direction you want.